griffin-a/Graph-Algorithms-Visualizer/README.md

 ## Running the program
 Please ensure that you are on the "SimplifiedVersion" branch; run the main method in "main.py".

+Left clicking enables you to set the "start", "end" and any "wall" squares in that order.
+Note that you must first set the "start" square before you can set the "end" square; you also must set the "end" square before you can create any walls.

+To start the algorithm visualization, press space once you have set all of the desired squares.
+Please note that at this stage, error handling isn't fully implemented.
+Deletion of squares is not yet completed either.

 ## Credit/References
 The "main" branch has code based on an MVC structure for pygame as outlined by [wesleywerner](https://github.com/wesleywerner) on Github.
 All credit goes to [wesleywerner](https://github.com/wesleywerner) for his work on an MVC design pattern implementation for pygame.